-The Toyota RAV4 has transformed from a rather dull wallflower into a striking SUV with hints of the bold Toyota C-HR crossover.
+The Toyota RAV4 has transformed from a rather dull wallflower into a striking mid-size SUV with hints of the bold Toyota C-HR crossover.
 Not only does it look far more interesting, but the RAV4 is now only available as a hybrid and plug-in hybrid, and both versions should prove affordable to run.
 It's practical, easy to drive and comes with a long warranty, but its interior and infotainment system both feel somewhat dated.

-Aside from picking a colour and trim level, your only choice when buying a RAV4 is whether to go for front or four-wheel drive, or the plug-in option, although the latter is considerably more expensive.
-Fuel economy of over 45mpg is possible, which is sure to impress private buyers, and company-car drivers will appreciate the low CO2 emissions figures across the RAV4 range, which place the car in the mid-range BiK bandings.
+Aside from picking a colour and trim level, your only choices when buying a RAV4 are whether to go for front or four-wheel drive, or the plug-in option, although the latter is considerably more expensive.
+Fuel economy of over 45mpg is possible for the hybrid, which is sure to impress private buyers, and company-car drivers will appreciate the low CO2 emissions figures across the RAV4 range, which place the car in the mid-range Benefit-in-Kind (BiK) bandings.

 The slightly anonymous design of the previous RAV4 has been replaced by boxy wheel arches, a squared-off nose with an aggressively large grille, and an abundance of angular slashes and edges in the bodywork.
 In standard trim, silver bodywork accents give the car a typically rugged SUV look, with higher trim level models getting a blacked-out roof and door pillars.

-While the design of the new RAV4 is potentially divisive, it's certainly more appealing and less anonymous than the old car.
-The RAV4 did need to stand out more than it did before, particularly when the competition, including the Skoda Kodiaq, Ford Kuga, BMW X3, Hyundai Tucson, Volkswagen Tiguan and Peugeot 3008, makes the class so strong.
+While the design of the current RAV4 is potentially divisive, it's certainly more appealing and less anonymous than the old car.
+The RAV4 did need to stand out more than it did before, particularly when the car’s numerous rivals - including the Skoda Karoq, Ford Kuga, BMW X3, Hyundai Tucson, Volkswagen Tiguan and Peugeot 3008 - make for a very competitive class.

-While not as daring, the inside of the RAV4 is perfectly suited to family life thanks to sturdy materials and excellent quality, along with neat touches like rubberised rotary controls.
-The entry-level Icon trim has plenty of features but the eight-inch infotainment system is one of the RAV4's biggest disappointments.
-It has somewhat outdated graphics, and a poor interface, but at least Apple CarPlay and Android Auto integration has now been added, to avoid putting some buyers off the car entirely.
+While not as daring as the exterior styling, the inside of the RAV4 is perfectly suited to family life thanks to sturdy materials and excellent quality, along with neat touches like rubberised rotary controls.
+The entry-level trim has plenty of features and the old 8-inch infotainment display has thankfully been dropped in favour of a faster, more usable 10.25-inch screen.
+Apple CarPlay and Android Auto integration has been standard for a while now, so hooking up a smartphone is no trouble.

 See how this car scored on our sister site DrivingElectric.